 - A delicious side dish dressed with oil (or butter), salt, and pepper.
 Or infused with more flavors, such as garlic, fresh herbs, and lemon.

 - Soup: Cook into a hearty soup with beans, herbs, and fresh vegetables.

 - Salad: Add cold or warm berries into a salad with leafy greens, fresh vegetables, nuts, and fresh herbs.
 Sub the quinoa with wheat berries in this Mediterranean Salad.

 - Use cold wheat berries as a topping in a breakfast yogurt bowl.

 - Add to a main dish: A base for a delicious veggie stir-fry.
 Simply replace the rice with the cooked wheat berries.

 Do I need to rinse the wheat berries before cooking them?
 Yes, it's best to give them a quick rinse.

 Do you eat wheat berries hot or cold?
 Either way.

 How long do they last?
 If stored in an airtight container, uncooked wheat berries will keep for up to 6 months in a cool, dry place.
 Alternatively, they’ll last up to a year in the freezer.

 How do you know when they're done?
 The texture should be chewy but not tough.
 If it’s not done, continue cooking by using the “Saute” button.
 Be sure to check the berries every 5 minutes for doneness.

 How much does 1 cup wheat berries yield?
-About 3 cups.
+About 3 cups of cooked wheat berries.

 More easy Instant Pot recipes